eric-purrington/Weather-Dashboard/README.md

 Homework 6 -> A dashboard featuring the current weather and a 5 day forecast of a selected city.
 ## Link to the dashboard
 https://eric-purrington.github.io/Weather-Dashboard/
-## NOTE
-API key was hidden with .gitignore file.
-To recreate type your api key into script.js variable APIKey.

 ## Start Page
 ![image](Weather_Dashboard.png)